deltamualpha/metalsmith-collection-tags/README.md

   You can use different handle for the tags, by configuring the `handle` option.
   `tags` is the default.

+  If you're using handlebars or a similar templating engine, having a different handle for the tags is useful, because of how these templaters merge file data and global metadata.
+(That is, `file.tags` will overwrite `metadata.tags`.)
+  This has the lovely side effect of overloading the meaning of the `tags` prop, resulting in *very* strange behavior if you don't set `file.tags` on every page!

 ## CLI Usage